samuelcrane/dss/03-GCD/CodeBook.md

 1. Loads the input files into R
 2. Merges the three test and three train files into a single data table for each component
 3. Uses the look up tables where necessary to assign textual columns headings
+4. Subsets the large data set to contain only mean and standard deviation features.
-4. Transforms the textual column headings where necessary to increase reability and R-friendliness
+5. Transforms the textual column headings to make them more readable and descriptive.
-5. Merges the three component datasets into one large data set.
+6. Merges the three component datasets into one large data set.
-6. Subsets the large data set to contain only mean and standard deviation features.
 7. Computes the means of each feature, grouped by subject and activity.
 8. Makes the new data set tidy and narrow.
 9. Saves this tidy data set as `har_tidy_narrow.csv`.

 #####Notes:
+* Step 4: Using the grep() function, two types of features that contain a mean could be recovered: mean() and meanFreq().
+The latter is a mean of all the frequency domain signals, rather than a mean of each pattern (wether time domain or frequency domain).
+I have chosen to only retain the former mean values and ignore the meanFreq() values.
-* Step 4: I have maintained the overall structure of the variable textual names provided in the `features.txt` file.
+* Step 5: I have maintained the overall structure of the variable textual names provided in the `features.txt` file.
 I removed the parentheses and dashes from the variables names to make them more R-friendly.
 I think these variable names are descriptive enough that an experience user of this data set could reasoanbly be expected to understand the variable names with abbrevations.
+These coumn header names are more descriptive than the default ones created by R (V1, etc) and have the added value of being easiy cross referenced against the original database.
 Further details about each is given in the Variable Description section below.
-* Step 6: Using the grep() function, two types of features that contain a mean could be recovered: mean() and meanFreq().
-The latter is a mean of all the frequency domain signals, rather than a mean of each pattern (wether time domain or frequency domain).
-I have chosen to only retain the former mean values and ignore the meanFreq() values.
+* Step 7: One mean value is produced for each activity performed by each person.

 Output
 -----------
-One file, `har_tidy_narrow.csv`, is output by the script.
+One file, `har_tidy_narrow.txt`, is output by the script.

 <table>
  <col>